• Art magazine

 In many German cities there are countless projects that make art and culture accessible to people with disabilities.
 These projects not only offer artistic activities, but also promote exchange and participation in cultural life.

-In addition, the media also play an important role in promoting inclusion in art.
-The reporting on including art campaigns and projects sharpens public perception and raised awareness of the importance of inclusion.
+Furthermore, the media also plays an important role in promoting inclusion in the arts.
+Reporting on inclusive art events and projects raises public awareness and strengthens the importance of inclusion.

-By creating works of art that are inspired by the variety of human experiences, artists can help reduce barriers and to raise awareness of inclusion.
-It is important that artists, regardless of their background or their artistic training, recognize the importance of inclusion in art and actively campaign for a more inclusive society.
+By creating works of art inspired by the diversity of human experiences, artists can contribute to breaking down barriers and raising awareness of inclusion.
+It is important that artists, regardless of their background or artistic training, recognize the importance of inclusion in art and actively promote an inclusive society.

 How to support people to accept themselves and accept others